 Predestination or unconditional election teaches that before the world was created, God predestined some people to be saved (the elect) and the rest to be lost.
 In the doctrine of unconditional election, human choice has no role to play in a person’s salvation.

-Proponents of the unconditional election theology use the following passage by Paul to support their view: “Whom He foreknew, He also predestined to be conformed to the image of His Son, that He might be the firstborn among many brethren, moreover whom He predestined, these He also called; whom He called, these He also justified; and whom He justified, these he also glorified” (Romans 8:29.30).
+Proponents of predestination and the unconditional election theology use the following passage by Paul to support their view: “Whom He foreknew, He also predestined to be conformed to the image of His Son, that He might be the firstborn among many brethren, moreover whom He predestined, these He also called; whom He called, these He also justified; and whom He justified, these he also glorified” (Romans 8:29.30).

 But in order to understand the above passage we should compare it with other passages in the Bible.
 It is true that the Bible teaches that God knows all things, past present and future, “All things are naked and open to the eyes of Him to whom we must give account” (Hebrews 4:13).
-But future events do not happen because God “foreknew” them; rather they are known by God because they will take place.
+But future events do not happen because God “foreknew” them; rather they are known by Him because they will take place.
 Just because God knows something will happen does not mean He wills it to happen.

 And God declares, “‘As I live,’ says the Lord GOD, ‘I have no pleasure in the death of the wicked, but that the wicked turn from his way and live.
 Turn, turn from your evil ways!
 For why should you die, O house of Israel?’”
 (Ezekiel 33:11).
 He is “not willing that any should perish, but that all should come to repentance” (2 Peter 3:9).

-The Contemporary English Version translated Romans 8:29 that God “has always known who his chosen ones would be.
+The Contemporary English Version of the Bible translated Romans 8:29 that God “has always known who his chosen ones would be.
 He had decided to let them become like his own Son, so that his Son would be the first of many children.”
 While everyone is called to salvation not everyone responds.
 But to those who choose to come to Christ, these are transformed into His image.

 In His service,